Skip to main content

 With the directory prepared, copy the backup file (dump file) to the VM.

-In the example below the file is transfered using bosh scp:
+In the example below the file is transferred using bosh scp:

 bosh -d <deployment-name> scp <backup-manager-service-instance-id>-<timestamp>.dump pg/<master-node-index>:/var/vcap/store/postgresql-restore